jrauch/eventnotifier/README.md

 For NSDistributedNotificationCenter, it's not so easy - so I've included a small script (dn.py) that will watch for all NSDNC events, and print them out as it sees them.

+# setup
+eventnotifier will read ~/.events/ for distributed and regular notification events.
+See ./events for samples.